finos/common-domain-model/documentation/source/documentation.rst

    additionalBespokeTerms string (0..1)
    trustSchemeAddendum boolean (1..1)

 .. note:: Validation exists in the model to ensure that the set of elections specified within the ``Agreement`` are consistent with the agreement identified as part of ``LegalAgreementBase``.
-The below snippet represents the validation condition.
+The below snippet represents a sample of a validation condition:

 .. code-block:: Haskell